avaragado/riw/doc/tutorial.md

 ## Using riw

-If you enjoy scrolling through diffs, the [riw-example](https://github.com/avaragado/riw-example) repository shows how to take a simple React app with hardcoded strings, internationalise it with `react-intl`, and then use it with riw.
+The [riw-example](https://github.com/avaragado/riw-example) repository shows a simple React app, internationalised with `react-intl` and `babel-plugin-react-intl-auto`, set up for use with riw.

 Meanwhile, here's the view from 10,000 feet: